alisw/AliPhysics/MUON/READMErec.txt

 - <code>SetDefaultBendingReso(Int_t iCh, Double_t val)</code>: Set the default bending resolution of chamber iCh
 - <code>SetMaxTriggerTracks(Int_t val)</code>: Set the maximum number of trigger tracks above which the tracking is cancelled
 - <code>SetMaxTrackCandidates(Int_t val)</code>: Set the maximum number of track candidates above which the tracking abort
+- <code>SetManuOccupancyLimits(float low, float high)</code>: Set the limits for the acceptable manu occupancy
+- <code>SetBuspatchOccupancyLimits(float low, float high)</code>: Set the limits for the acceptable bp occupancy
+- <code>SetDEOccupancyLimits(float low, float high)</code>: Set the limits for the acceptable DE occupancy

 We can use the method Print("FULL") to printout all the parameters and options set in the class AliMUONRecoParam.